 - As long as you store your olives in an airtight container, they'll last for weeks!
 That never happens in my house though.

 Spice Variations/ Substitutions

-While you can follow this recipe to a T, feel free to mix and match spices.
+While you can follow this recipe exactly the way it's written, feel free to mix and match spices.
 Use your favorite and try variations.
 Here are some suggestions:

 - dried basil

 - hot pepper sauce